lolrobbe2/lunaDocs/docs/networking/web/http/HTTPClient.md

 ```

 ## http method
+this enumeration shows the available http methods,
-for more information see [MDNDocs]
+for more information see [MDNDocs].
 ```cs
 public enum Method
 {